-Support new green jobs.
-Protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy, including linking skills training to low-carbon jobs.
+Increase the ambition for creating new green jobs in the area and prioritise green skills training.
+Protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy.

 Green jobs and training will both be necessary to achieve any credible sustainable vision and economic plan for the region.
 The green economy is already the fastest growing part of the UK economy, and action in this area will benefit the region.